joergwicker/smelloffear/README.md

 }
 ```

 Please cite this paper when using the data set in your research.
-If you have any questions, feel free to contact wicker@uni-mainz.de.
+If you have any questions, feel free to contact js@wicker.nz.